alyssa-norrenberns/motherboard-tutorial/motherboard-components.md

 ![Video card](https://media.gcflearnfree.org/content/55e073157dd48174331f5168_01_17_2014/Inside_video-card-02.jpg "Video card")

+*Pictured above: Sketch depiction of a video card*

 **Here's a comprehensive definition:**

 > The video card is responsible for what you see on the monitor.
 Most computers have a GPU (graphics processing unit) built into the motherboard instead of having a separate video card.
 If you like playing graphics-intensive games, you can add a faster video card to one of the expansion slots to get better performance.[^1]